ADMINISTRATIVE

 Since I was a kid, technology has always fascinated me and made me curious about how it can work and apply to modern needs.
 Starting with my grandma first showing me how computers worked as a young kid propelled me into the field of IT.
 Technology has always come naturally to me and I have always done my best to fill the void of a role that does not always come naturally to some.
 I received my first official job in IT as a Geek Squad Agent where not just understanding technology was key, but how that relates to people and their lifestyles.
 I moved up to assisting in managing IT for multiple businesses and schools and eventually landed at The Ambrose School.
 The school’s philosophy on classical Christian education and putting Jesus at the center of it all made it a “no brainer” as to where I wanted to put my time and effort.

 Growing up in Michigan for most of my life, I moved to Idaho in 2014 where I met my beautiful wife, Amariah.
-We married in 2021 and have two beautiful newborn twin daughters that we are loving every day and learning how much we value sleep.
+We married in 2021 and have two beautiful baby twin daughters that we are loving every day and learning how much we value sleep.
 We enjoy the outdoors with paddleboarding, biking, camping, and going on walks.
 My personal hobbies include gaming, going to the shooting range, and preparing my list of dad jokes for when my girls get older.

 Church Affiliation: Celebration Church, Nampa